288 FRIDAY 10 APRIL 2015

 This Will Be (An Everlasting Love) – Natalie Cole

-Not straying away far from the disco era, here’s one of my favourites from that period, This Will Be (An Everlasting Love).
-I remember when this song came out, it is perhaps one of the first pop songs that I recognised as such, it used to play on the radio all the time.
+Not straying far from the disco era, here’s one of my favourites from that period, This Will Be (An Everlasting Love).
+I remember when this song came out, it used to play on the radio all the time.
 I believe it is one of the few songs from that era that can still play nowadays and blend perfectly with today’s trends.

-Sometime in the early 1990s, I saw Natalie Cole in her “Unforgettable” concert, and as a reprieve, she did This Will Be (An Everlasting Love), but with a big band arrangement.
+In the early 1990s, I saw Natalie Cole in her “Unforgettable” concert.
+As a reprieve, she did This Will Be (An Everlasting Love), but with a big band arrangement.
 It was as gorgeous as its R&B version.

 Song Title: This Will Be (An Everlasting Love) – 1975 Genre: Pop Artist: Natalie Cole Composer: Chuck Jackson, Marvin Yancy Lyricist: Chuck Jackson, Marvin Yancy Album: Natalie Cole: Greatest Hits, Vol. 1